iliasmc/sports-networks-project/README.md

 1. Download the raw data [here](https://doi.org/10.6084/m9.figshare.28196177)
 2. Open the `plot_data_by_formation.ipynb` notebook.
 3. Run the cells to load, process, and visualize the data.
-Note: Running the first cells may take about 1 minute since it takes a bit longer to process the data.
+Note: Running the first cell (processing the data) will take about 2 minutes.

 ---